DavidTheExplorer/EmployMe-Wiki/README.md

 EmployMe works with Vault - so all famous Economy plugins are supported.
 In fact, EmployMe auto-disables when Vault is not on the server.

 * **I bought the Premium version, How to get support?**\
-We offer quick support using in our [Discord](https://discord.gg/Tm4F2v7xVE), but you first need to add your discord username to your spigot profile - so we can verify your purchase.\
+We offer support on our [Discord](https://discord.gg/Tm4F2v7xVE), but you first need to add your discord username to your spigot profile - so we can verify your purchase.\
 Except for support, you also get the ability to vote on what future updates will include.\
 \
 Here is how to add your discord to spigot:\